willstepp/writings/sanctum-kthadras/sk.notes.md

 alone in the void
 a planet without a sun

+* Then I was overcome by a feeling I wasn’t able to fully understand as a nine year old girl, but do now I believe — of home, of unconditional love, but most of all a deep faith in the goodness of all things.

+* all I want is for you to be alive again to see your radiance to feel your warmth nobody warned me about the darkness now I am driftless alone in a void a planet without a sun

 ### Will

 * He IS the man who lives in the room, the cause of the previous worker’s suicide.
 The man who committed suicide is in despair after his mother passed away.
 He writes his confessions in git, overwriting the previous entries.